Hexatona/AITTSMaker/readme.txt

 1)  Install miniconda, and run it

-2) create conda env to use, and run it  [IMPORTANT NOTE:  If 3.9 no longer works, try 3.10, and if that doesn't, try 3.11.
-Might be system dependent?]
+2) create conda env to use, and run it

-conda create --name coquitts python=3.9
+conda create --name coquitts python=3.11

 conda activate coquitts

-3) install the coquitts library
+3) install the coquitts library [fyi, it's using this fork:  https://github.com/idiap/coqui-ai-TTS]

-Download the latest source code from here:  https://github.com/coqui-ai/TTS

-go into the directory:  pip install .
+pip install coqui-tts

-IMPORTANT NOTE:  That library is no longer updated.
-Use this fork instead:  https://github.com/idiap/coqui-ai-TTS

-4) install the right pytorch from here:  https://pytorch.org/get-started/locally/
+4) install the right pytorch from here:  https://pytorch.org/get-started/locally/ [NOTE:  If you don't have a GPU, you don't need this.
+This is only if you wanna run TTS with CUDA]

 5)  install the other libraries: